moxietoolkit/srd/source/3-character-paths/talents/talents.md

 ## Healing Hands

-You can heal the bloodied pool of an ally.
-When you do, roll Presence as a defense roll against getting dropped—you take their pain onto yourself and must fend it off.
+You can heal an ally that is bloodied.
+This automatically works, but you must make a Presence defense roll against being bloodied—you take their pain onto yourself and must fend it off.

 - **Type**: basic
 - **Path**: monk